powsybl/.github/docs/index.md

 ```

 Powsybl is a framework for power system modeling, simulations and visualization.
 It supports a wide range of power system models and simulation methods.
-The code is divided into several repositories, the goal is to be as modulable as possible.
+Its codebase is organized into multiple repositories to promote modularity, flexibility, and maintainability.

 **Upgrades**: the 🚂 repositories are released every two to three months through a [release train](releasetrain.md).

 ## Overview

-Here is the overview of how it is functionally organized:
+Below is an overview of the functional structure.

 ![overview](/_static/img/overview.svg)